About Case & Coldwell

 We want to help build your sense of agency for making care decisions when necessary—difficult and easy ones—and not abandon self-care as you lean in to make a positive difference.

-We encourage early action so that anxiety and worry won’t blow you off course when you find yourself in a storm.
-It’s not unlike preparing a go-bag and sharing your chosen evacuation route.
-Organizing basics, learning about options, and sharing goals while preserving your well-being on an eldercare advocate journey... that's what we're talking about here!
+And, we encourage early action so that anxiety and worry won’t blow you off course when you find yourself in a storm.
+It’s not unlike preparing a go-bag and sharing an evacuation route.
+Taking simple actionable steps will help grow your confidence and ability to advocate for best outcomes.Â

 NICE TO MEET YOU